 Link Building

-Pay per click ads involves placing a bid on a particular set of keywords so that your law firm's name and website come up before the organic search results.
-PPC ads might also be called "Google ads" or "pay per click advertising."
+Pay-per-click ads are a type of digital advertising where you place a bid on a particular set of keywords so that your law firm's name and website come up before the organic search results.
+PPC ads might also be called "Google Ads" or "pay-per-click advertising.

 Local Service Ads (Pay Per Lead)